-->

 Comfrey Tea Benefits

 Comfrey tea is rich in nutrients, specifically in nitrogen and potassium.
 The NPK ratio (nitrogen-phosphorus-potassium) of dried comfrey leaves is 1.8-0.5-5.3.
 The nitrogen is essential to promote leaf growth and potassium for flowers and fruit.
-Give comfrey tea regularly (every 3rd week) to plants such as tomatoes (growing tomatoes), chillies (growing blueberries), bougainvillea, longan and strawberries, particularly after they start flowering.
+Give comfrey tea regularly (every 3rd week) to plants such as tomatoes (growing tomatoes), chillies (growing chillies from seeds), blueberries, bougainvillea (how to grow bougainvillea, longan and strawberries, particularly after they start flowering.
 It is an excellent fertilizer for vegetables and fruits as well.

 Comfrey Tea Fertilizer Recipe